WakiMak/trentent.github.io-forked/_posts/2015-07-01-appv5-be-mindful-of-application-integrations.md

 tags:
   - AppV
 ---
-When you sequence an application in AppV5 there are special keys that will be &#8216;integrated natively&#8217; into your system. &nbsp;These keys are HKLMSoftwareClasses. &nbsp;There are numerous things that can be integrated and these include things like File Associations or, even worse, libraries. &nbsp;I believe a &#8216;best practice&#8217; should be to make your sequencer and target platform as close as possible by installing the same software on both if you can. &nbsp;For example, for all the Visual C++ native runtime libraries on your target device have that same software on your sequencer too. &nbsp;If they differ than the natively installed package will be usurped by a AppV5 package&#8217;s deployment.
+When you sequence an application in AppV5 there are special keys that will be 'integrated natively' into your system. &nbsp;These keys are HKLMSoftwareClasses. &nbsp;There are numerous things that can be integrated and these include things like File Associations or, even worse, libraries. &nbsp;I believe a 'best practice' should be to make your sequencer and target platform as close as possible by installing the same software on both if you can. &nbsp;For example, for all the Visual C++ native runtime libraries on your target device have that same software on your sequencer too. &nbsp;If they differ than the natively installed package will be usurped by a AppV5 package's deployment.

 <div>
 </div>